yhuang912/idris2-tutorial/src/Tutorial/Functor.md

    CRUD operations on a data store.
-We will use a mutable reference (imported from `Data.IORef` from the *base* library) holding a list of `User`s paired with a unique ID of type `Nat` as our user data base:
+We will use a mutable reference (imported from `Data.IORef` from the *base* library) holding a list of `User`s paired with a unique ID of type `Nat` as our user database:

    ```idris
    DB : Type